 Phineas Malapela, member of the Executive of the Anti-Privatisation Forum and member of the Vaal Working Class Communities Co-ordinating Committee spoke to In Defence of

-ordinary working class people in South Africa and explains how people are organising to
+Marxismbefore the recent October 1-2 general strike in South Africa.
+He explains the devastating effects of the privatisation policies of the ANC government on ordinary working class people in South Africa and explains how people are organising to defend themselves.